Colman Domingo: Career

-1994–2014: Early roles
+1994–2007: Early film and television roles

-Domingo's first on-screen acting credit is in a 1995 direct-to-video feature film called Timepiece.
+Domingo's first on-screen acting credit was in a 1995 direct-to-video feature film called Timepiece.
 Domingo continued to act sporadically through the 1990s, making his television debut in the police procedural Nash Bridges in 1997.
 Then, he took a small role in Clint Eastwood's True Crime (1999) and acted in the independent films Desi's Looking for a New Girl (2000), Kung Phooey (2003), and the crime drama Freedomland (2006).
 He also took minor roles in Law & Order, Law & Order: Criminal Intent, and Law & Order: Trial by Jury.
-He also acted in the sketch series The Big Gay Sketch Show from 2008 to 2010.